 It's never too early to project what the playoff bracket will look like in January.

 Through the season we'll try to guess what the NFL playoff picture will look like when the season ends.
-To see which teams are for real, and which are going to collapse despite their great early season record.
+To see through which teams are for real, and which are going to collapse despite their great early-season record.
 You might be 6-2 at the halfway mark, but that doesn't mean you'll be standing on top of your division at the end.
 It's important to note this is our ever-changing prediction of how we think things will play out and not necessarily a current plugging-in of teams with the corresponding records.

 Think of it as "bracketology" for the pigskin set.

 Not much change this week.
 Have the top teams in the NFL already separated themselves from the rest?